Scapho-Lunate Ligament Tear

 Physical Therapy is started after the patient's cast is removed in order to regain back mobility and strength, which because of the lengthy period of immobilization, may require an extended period of time in physical therapy (usually 6-12 weeks).

 While there can be exceptions to every rule, Dr. Lee believes most acute complete tears in relatively active individuals without significant evidence of arthritis would benefit significantly from surgical intervention.
-Failure to address this condition will over time lead to accelerated arthritis, and increased pain and disfunction that at some point would no longer be able to fixed.
-Eventually this becomes something called a SLAC wrist (see section on this) for which the treatment options become compromised.
+Failure to address this condition will over time lead to accelerated arthritis, and increased pain and dysfunction that at some point would no longer be able to fixed.
+Eventually this becomes something called a SLAC wrist (click to read more) for which the treatment options become compromised.
 This is often hard for patients to fathom because as stated above, patients often don't have the most severe symptoms with this injury, and have a hard time believing they need actual surgery.

 Dr. Steven Lee has pioneered the newest treatment for Scapholunate ligament injuries and is recognized as one of the leading authorities on this problem.
 His research on Internal Bracing was originally focused for the treatment of this problem.
 The addition of Internal Bracing as well as his development of an innovative new anchor implant has significantly increased the strength of the repair and reconstruction constructs, and has changed how surgeons think about this problem.
 He now instructs other hand surgeons on this technique around the country.